-Being in lockdown hasn’t stopped the Sixth Form Care Team from maintaining regular contact with their Keywork students.
+Being in lockdown didn’t stop the Sixth Form Care Team from maintaining regular contact with their Keywork students.

-Throughout the whole period each Keyworker has been in at least weekly contact with their students.
-Some have been busy planning and monitoring exercise plans, making and listening to music, developing ADL skills and even reading the whole Harry Potter series from scratch.
-Some Keywork groups also have arranged to get together virtually once a week to just hang out, chat, laugh and catch up.
+Throughout the whole period each Keyworker was in at least weekly with their students.
+Some were busy planning and monitoring exercise plans, making and listening to music, developing ADL skills and even reading the whole Harry Potter series from scratch.
+Some Keywork groups also arranged to get together virtually once a week to just hang out, chat, laugh and catch up.

-Each week since March groups of students have gathered together for organised activities: The Monday night Quiz with Dan and his amazing Mouth Trumpet for the music round, the Thursday evening open Night Mic with Julie (and singing former student Carys) and Saturday Bake club with Jan and her virtual bakers, making delicious treats in accessible ways.
+Each week from March groups of students got together for organised activities: The Monday night Quiz with Dan and his amazing Mouth Trumpet for the music round, the Thursday evening open Night Mic with Julie (and singing former student Carys) and Saturday Bake club with Jan and her virtual bakers, making delicious treats in accessible ways.

-Transition events are taking place for Year 11s transferring up to the Sixth Form and new Year 12s from the Lower School.
-New Keyworkers are making contact, discussing accommodation, routines, concerns and worries so that they are best prepared for their next phase.
+Transition events took place for Year 11s transferring up to the Sixth Form and new Year 12s from the Lower School.
+New Keyworkers made contact, discussed accommodation, routines, concerns and worries to be best prepared for their next phase.
 There have been virtual mobility lessons for some students so that they can familiarise themselves with their new environments.

 For all students the regular e-mail , Google Meet and Hangouts contact are all in place.
-Parents are able to contact Residential Care Staff with any questions they have.
-Staff have been helping students with University choices, student funding, PIP applications as well as guidance on as range of well-being issues.
+Parents were able to contact Residential Care Staff with any questions they had.
+Staff helped students with University choices, student funding and PIP applications as well as guidance on as range of well-being issues.

-The 6th form Care staff are fully committed to making sure that all students feel valued, respected, listened to and involved just as much as they might do if we were all in Worcester together.
+The sixth form Care staff were fully committed to making sure that all students felt valued, respected, listened to and involved just as much as they might do if we were all in Worcester together.